ThiagoBfim/pfa-docker/README.md

 * API with Quarkus
 * Front-end with Angular

-After docker build, juste open your browser in url: http://localhost:8080

 ## Running the application

-docker compose up
+` docker compose up `

+After docker build, just open your browser in url: http://localhost:8080